 © Andrea Resner

 In the new edition of the Voids project, which this time we are extending throughout the year with interventions and events that we will organize in the upcoming months, it is impossible to avoid the connotations that the COVID-19 has brought with it.
-The Voids2021 project will therefore also address the general situation caused by the pandemic and the artists who will participate in the program are encouraged to, through their work and reflections, refer to the problem and try to contextualize it.
+The Voids2021 project therefore also addressed the general situation caused by the pandemic and the artists who participated in the programme were encouraged to, through their work and reflections, refer to the problem and try to contextualize it.

 The question we ask is: how can we live better together?